the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 };
 ~~~~~~~

 As mentioned, arrays can hold a list of objects too.
-The last examples have shown you lists of first names whereas each first name likely relates to a last name.
+The last examples have shown you lists of first names whereas each first name likely has a correspondening last name.
 So we can put these relations into objects and then put these objects into an array:

 {title="index.js",lang="javascript"}
 ~~~~~~~